otrosien/spring-statemachine-jpa-and-rest/README.md

 - *OrderCreatedEventListener* : An `AbstractRepositoryEventListener` getting notified when a new order is created, initializing it with a new state machine.

-- *OrderEventResourceProcessor* : For adding the links to the response.

-- *OrderStateMachineContextConverter* : The converter from OrderStateMachineContext to byte[] and back.

 - *OrderEventController* : RestController for receiving events.

-## What needs improvement

-I haven't fully figured out yet how to introspect the state machine meta model, to produce links in a more generic fashion.
-Until then the `OrderEventResourceProcessor` has full knowledge of the states and transitions, and renders links accordingly.
+### Generic components

+- *ContextObjectEventResourceProcessor* : For adding the links to the response.

+- *StateMachineContextConverter* : The converter from StateMachineContext to byte[] and back.